DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 ---
-title: "Scholarships and bursaries"
+title: "Bursaries and scholarships"
-heading: "Scholarships and bursaries"
+heading: "Bursaries and scholarships"
 description: |-
    Find out if you're eligible for extra funding depending on the subject you're training to teach.
 related_content: